The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Methodology: D4000 estimators

 \section{Methodology: D4000 estimators}

-In this section, we will describe in detail the two different methods used to measure the D4000 from PAUS data: the direct estimation by measuring the rest-frame bands over PAUS NBs (\cref{sec:Direct estimator}), and the SED-fitting procedure with CIGALE that, among other physical parameters, yields the D4000 of the galaxies in the selected sample (\cref{sec:CIGALE estimation}).
+In this section, we will describe in detail the two different methods used to measure the D4000 from PAUS data: the photometric measurement by determining the D4000 rest-frame bands using PAUS NBs (\cref{sec:Direct estimator}), and the reconstruction with the CIGALE SED-fitting that, among other physical parameters, yields the D4000 of the galaxies in the selected sample (\cref{sec:CIGALE estimation}).
 Moreover, in \cref{sec:Direct estimator} we will also briefly review the general D4000 definition, as well as its calculation with spectroscopic data.